rgelb/tsqllint/README.md

 ## Still to do

 * CommandLineParser package needs to be upgraded to the latest version because the referenced one was compiled against .NET 4.x.
-But since it works anyway and the upgrade broke code, the update will have to wait.
+But since it works anyway and the upgrade isn't code compatible, this task will have to wait.

 ## Installation